Watt: Multiples

-A gigawatt is typical average annual power consumption for a city of 1.8 million habitants, and is the output of a large power station.
-The GW unit is thus used for large power plants, power grids, and, increasingly, large data center campuses.
+A gigawatt is typical the annually averaged power consumption for a city of 1.8 million inhabitants, and is the output of a large power station.
+The gigawatt is thus used for large power plants, power grids, and, increasingly, large data centers.
 For example, by the end of 2010, power shortages in China's Shanxi province were expected to increase to 5–6 GW and the installation capacity of wind power in Germany was 25.8 GW.
 The largest unit (out of four) of the Belgian Doel Nuclear Power Station has a peak output of 1.04 GW.
 HVDC converters have been built with power ratings of up to 2 GW.